lukearmstrong/lukearmstrong.co.uk/portfolio/index.md

 		- A video, we send a request to the Amazon Elastic Transcoder to generate other formats from the video.
 - [Apache Ant](http://ant.apache.org/) build script to reduce number of requests, and filesize, by:
 	- Converting all [LESS](http://lesscss.org/) files into a single CSS file, and minifying.
-	- Concatenating all JavaScript files into a single file, and minifying using Google's [Closure Compiler](https://developers.google.com/closure/compiler/)
+	- Concatenating all JavaScript files into a single file, and minifying using Require JS.

 ---